I am not convinced that there is a directed electromagnetic energy weapon involved.

 A 2012 in Scientific American explains the problems of high-energy microwave weapons.

 A directed microwave weapon will be the size of a truck with a dish antenna sticking out of it.
 The power generator will be very noisy.
 It’s hard to hide such a weapon.
 You can make a smaller, lower-powered transmitter, but you’ll have to sneak it into the room.
 It’s hard to take such a thing into the fortified walls of a US embassy.
 You can’t escape the inverse square law.
 The power of a radio wave drops in proportion to the square of the distance.
 At a distance of 10 metres, its power is a hundredth of what it was at source.
 So a directed energy weapon, microwave or laser, requires massive amounts of power; this makes them more like field artillery, less like a rifle.
 You can use higher frequencies to pump more power.
 Unfortunately, the higher the frequency the lower the ability to penetrate physical barriers.
+(The February 2022 US intelligence report asserts that there are multiple pathways around these constraints, but doesn’t mention any.
+I am not surprised that it doesn’t.)

 So, to use it against diplomats, those Russians have to sneak a big transmitter into a US embassy or compound, find a way to power it adequately, position it carefully, and then focus the beam on moving human targets.
 Oh, and they need to do all this without getting noticed.
 Ordinary mortals can’t even take a mobile phone into the embassy building.